legislation

 SPORTSMEN'S AND ANIMAL OWNER'S VOTING ALLIANCE and responses

-SAOVA states: "It is wrong to use a numerical basis to begin excessive regulation of dog breeders; numbers do not correlate to quality of care.
+SAOVA stated: "It is wrong to use a numerical basis to begin excessive regulation of dog breeders; numbers do not correlate to quality of care.
 Laws for animal welfare and to prevent animal cruelty are already in place to protect all animals whether it is one dog or one hundred."

 FACT: Inhumane breeding practices and conditions can occur in breeding facilities of any size, which proves the point for regulation.
 A numerical basis for licensing is used in all of the 25+ states that already regulate breeding facilities.
 As stated in the first point above, Minnesota has no State laws that regulate the dog and cat breeding industry.
 Regulation helps prevent animal cruelty from happening before it occurs.

-SAOVA states: "There is insufficient data to support that this bill can be self-sustaining while not negatively impacting some of the best hobby breeders in the state.
+SAOVA stated: "There is insufficient data to support that this bill can be self-sustaining while not negatively impacting some of the best hobby breeders in the state.
 The enforcement necessary to support this sort of legislation is unreasonable."

-SAOVA states: "There is no standard in place for training of inspectors and veterinarians for this purpose.
+SAOVA stated: "There is no standard in place for training of inspectors and veterinarians for this purpose.
 The Board of Animal Health would need to be significantly expanded in order to take on the task of home inspections alone."

 FACT: The Board of Animal Health currently has trained inspectors and veterinarians who oversee the inspections of numerous boarding kennels in veterinarian clinics, boarding facilities and humane societies.
 The Board should have no problem training an additional inspector(s).
-As far as inspecting a person's home — if a breeder has 20+ breeding dogs/cats (and unlimited puppies/kittens) in their home, there should be some oversight.
-Local authorities welcome the assistance.
-Someone with 19 adult breeding dogs/cats (and litters) is exempt under H.F.
-253. (S.F.
-7, as laid on the table in the Senate Agriculture Committee, contains the original language for licensing.)

 FACT: Nonprofit organizations that rescue and adopt out animals are not in the business of breeding and selling animals for profit.
 Animal control facilities take in stray dogs/cats and house them until the animals are reclaimed, adopted out, turned over to rescue, or euthanized.
-As stated above, humane societies, among others, are already inspected by the Board.
+As stated above, humane societies, among others, are already licensed and inspected by the Board of Animal Health as defined under Minn.
+Stat.
+Sec.
+347.31.

 To view additional comments, go to Contrasting Beliefs.